Fortress Real Developments: Pre-2018 investor complaints and civil claims

-Criminal investigation, trial and convictions
+Criminal investigation, trial, convictions and sentencing

 Following a multi-year RCMP Integrated Market Enforcement Team investigation (sometimes referred to publicly as “Project Dynasty”), the co-founders were charged in June 2022 with fraud and secret commissions, with initial appearances scheduled in Toronto.

 An Ontario Court of Justice trial presided over by Justice Daniel Moore began in October 2024 and focused on two Fortress projects: the proposed SkyCity tower in Winnipeg and the Collier Centre in Barrie, Ontario.
 On May 28, 2025, Justice Daniel Moore found both Rathore and Petrozza guilty of fraud over $5,000.

 The court concluded that investors were misled when loan-to-value ratios were presented using projected future values rather than current “as-is” values, which amounted to the non-disclosure of material facts.
 These findings echoed concerns raised years earlier in civil lawsuits and press reports: in 2016–17, multiple class actions and media investigations had already alleged that land was overvalued on a “future” basis, that risks were minimized in marketing, and that substantial commissions were not disclosed to retail investors.

-As of September 2025, sentencing had not yet occurred.
-Fraud over $5,000 carries a maximum penalty of 14 years’ imprisonment and, where losses exceed $1 million, a mandatory minimum sentence of two years.
+Sentencing

+On September 23, 2025, the Ontario Court of Justice sentenced Jawad Rathore and Vince Petrozza to five years in prison each following their May 2025 convictions for fraud over $5,000 arising from the Collier Centre (Barrie, Ontario) and SkyCity Centre (Winnipeg, Manitoba) projects.

+Justice Daniel Moore also ordered each man to pay a $12.2 million fine, representing proceeds of crime deemed unavailable for forfeiture.
+The sentence includes an additional five years of imprisonment if either offender fails to pay the fine within 10 years of release from custody.

+The court further imposed lifetime prohibitions barring Rathore and Petrozza from holding positions of authority over other people’s money or property.
+Justice Moore indicated that restitution orders would be made for victims who testified at trial, with any restitution payments credited against the fines.

+In his reasons, Justice Moore rejected defence submissions seeking a conditional sentence, finding that the fraud involved a high degree of planning and complexity, lasted nearly four and a half years, and affected hundreds of retail investors.
+He concluded that although the projects themselves were not fictitious, investors were deceived about the true security of their syndicated mortgage investments, and that the resulting losses were directly attributable to the fraud.

+Both Rathore and Petrozza were granted bail pending appeal.
+Their counsel filed notices of appeal alleging that the trial judge misapprehended evidence relating to property valuations and applied incorrect legal standards in reaching the verdict.